29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/game-analasys/game-analasys.typ

 == Control and Precision
 We have also concluded that prescicion is key to avoiding rule infringement and also to maintain effectiveness.
 All mechanisms must be designed with extreme precision with lots of time allocate for fine-tuning to a) maximise effectiveness of mechanism and b) avoid breaking rules such as SG4 and SG7.
 = The Plan
-This game and rule analasis has allowed us to form a plan on how we will approach the coming weeks as we organise ourselves to tackle the season.
+This game and rule analysis has allowed us to form a plan on how we will approach the coming weeks as we organise ourselves to tackle the season.
 == Timeline Considerations
 - The emphasis on driver practice means we will try our best to allow for plenty of driver practice
 - The further emphasis on autonomous tuning means we will have to make ample room for autonomous testing in the timeline